rajat0406/OnlineBookStore/README.md

 Modules:
 1. User:

 a.
-Registration: User need to register first with their basic registration details and nee to create a valid login id and password.
+Registration: User needs to register first with their basic registration details and need to create a valid login id and password.

 b.
-Login: Using valid login credentials, user need to login into the system in order to access the system.
+Login: Using valid login credentials, user needs to login into the system in order to access the system.

 c.
-View Books: Once user is logged into the, he/she may view all the added books with their details.
+View Books: Once the user is logged into the, he/she may view all the added books with their details.

 d.
 Buy Books: User can surf various book of their choice and buy them.